Davey Boy Smith Jr.: Return to WWE (2020–2021)

 On February 12, 2020, Smith would appear live via webcam on an episode of WWE's online talk show, The Bump, appearing alongside former tag team partner Tyson Kidd.
-On March 12, during the After the Bell podcast hosted by Corey Graves, it was announced that Smith's father, The British Bulldog, would be going into the 2020 Hall of Fame class, but the event was postponed to the following year due to the COVID-19 pandemic.
+On March 12, during the After the Bell podcast hosted by Corey Graves, it was announced that Smith's father, Davey Boy Smith would be going into the 2020 Hall of Fame class, but the event was postponed to the following year due to the COVID-19 pandemic.
 On April 6, 2021, Smith, along with his family, represented his father at the WWE Hall of Fame ceremony by accepting the award on his behalf.
 After wrestling in a dark match before SmackDown on July 16, 2021, it was announced that Smith had signed a contract with WWE.
 However, he was released on November 4 without appearing on television.

+Smith has since confirmed scrapped plans for his WWE return, he was due to re-debut for the company as "The Stampede Stud" as part of the SmackDown brand, however, after missing several weeks of WWE TV with COVID-19 he was released before anything could come to fruition.

-National Wrestling Alliance (2022–present)
+National Wrestling Alliance (2022)

-On March 19, 2022, at Crockett Cup, Smith made his debut for NWA debuting as Doug Williams' tag partner defeating Alex Taylor and Rush Freeman in the first round of the Crockett Cup.
+On March 19, 2022, at Crockett Cup, Smith made his NWA debut as Doug Williams' tag partner defeating Alex Taylor and Rush Freeman in the first round of the Crockett Cup.
 On March 22, Smith and Williams were defeated by The Briscoe Brothers in the finals of the Crockett Cup.
 On June 11, Smith & Doug Williams, now called the Commonwealth Connection defeated La Rebelión to win the NWA World Tag Team Championship.
+On August 27, 2022, Smith and Williams vacated the titles when Smith suffered an illness that prevented him from defending the titles.

-Return the Major League Wrestling (2022–present)
+Return to MLW (2022–present)

-After a near two year hiatus, Davey Boy Smith Jr. returned to Major League Wrestling at the Fightland event, teaming with The Billington Bulldogs (Thomas and Mark Billington) defeating The Bomaye Fight Club (Alex Kane, Myron Reed and Mr. Thomas).
+Davey Boy Smith Jr. returned to Major League Wrestling for the first time in two years at the Fightland event, teaming with The Billington Bulldogs (Thomas and Mark Billington) defeating The Bomaye Fight Club (Alex Kane, Myron Reed and Mr. Thomas).
+Smith defeated Calvin Tankman in the semifinals and Tracy Williams in the finals on the 2023 Opera Cup.

+On February 29, 2024 at Intimidation Games, Smith and Tom Lawlor defeated The Second Gear Crew (Matthew Justice and 1 Called Manders) to win the MLW World Tag Team Championship.
+However, they vacated the titles two months later.